AlmogMeirov/Mail/README.md

 Gmail Application - Email Management System
 A full-stack Gmail-like email application with Node.js/Express backend, Android (Java) frontend, and MongoDB database.

-🚀 Quick Start in bash:
-Navigate to the src directory and run:
+🚀 Navigate to the src directory and run in bash:

  ```
  docker-compose up -d